topkecleon/telegram-bot-bash/README.txt

 [toybox](https://landley.net/toybox/help.html), see [Developer
 Notes](doc/7_develop.md#common-commands)

-Note for MacOS and BSD Users: As bashbot use behaivior of recent bash and (gnu)sed versions, bashbot may not run without installing additional software, see [Install Bashbot](doc/0_install.md)
+*Note for MacOS and BSD Users:* As bashbot use behavior of recent bash and (gnu)sed versions, bashbot may not run without installing additional software, see [Install Bashbot](doc/0_install.md)